andrew/ultimate-awesome/README.md

 - [Awesome-DeepFake-Learning](https://github.com/Billy1900/Awesome-DeepFake-Learning) - The approach I work on DeepFake.
 - [awesome-a2a](https://github.com/pab1it0/awesome-a2a) - Agent2Agent (A2A) – awesome A2A agents, tools, servers & clients, all in one place. .
 - [awesome-courses](https://github.com/romulomourao/awesome-courses) - :smirk: :page_facing_up: An awesome list of educational websites, YouTube playlists, channels and books about programming .
-- [Pentest-Bookmarkz](https://github.com/SofianeHamlaoui/Pentest-Bookmarkz) - A collection of useful links for Pentesters.
 - [awesome-python-in-education-zh](https://github.com/wwj718/awesome-python-in-education-zh) - Python在教育方面的资源列表.
 - [foundational-knowledge-for-programmers](https://github.com/err0r500/foundational-knowledge-for-programmers) - List of resources about foundational knowledge for programmers (supposed to last a few decades).
 - [Awesome-shiny-apps-for-statistics](https://github.com/huyingjie/Awesome-shiny-apps-for-statistics) - 🌟 A curated list of Awesome Shiny Apps for Statistics (ASAS)🌟.
 - [awesome-avs](https://github.com/layr-labs/awesome-avs) - A curated list of awesome projects and resources related to AVS development and EigenLayer.
 - [awesome-private-ai](https://github.com/tdi/awesome-private-ai) - Curated list of tools, frameworks, and resources for running, building, and deploying AI privately — on-prem, air-gapped, or self-hosted.
 - [awesome-gaussian-splatting](https://github.com/tomiwaAdey/awesome-gaussian-splatting) - A curated list of resources on Gaussian Splatting techniques, featuring seminal papers, cutting-edge research, practical implementations, and community discussions.
 Ideal for both beginners and experts.
-- [awesome-legacy-systems](https://github.com/feststelltaste/awesome-legacy-systems) - A curated list of awesome resources and links about tackling legacy systems that gives hope.
 - [awesome-few-shot-object-detection](https://github.com/lxn96/awesome-few-shot-object-detection) - Collect some papers and datastes about few-shot object detection for computer vision.
 - [DSP-Guide](https://github.com/mikeroyal/DSP-Guide) - Digital Signal Processing(DSP) Guide.
 - [Awesome-Javascript-resources](https://github.com/olawanlejoel/Awesome-Javascript-resources) - A Curated list of Awesome JavaScript Resources .